mootools/mootools-core/Docs/Element/Element.md

 #### With an Object:

 	var myElement = $('myElement').set({
-		//The 'styles' property passes the object to Element:setStyles.
+		// the 'styles' property passes the object to Element:setStyles.
 		styles: {
 			font: '12px Arial',
 			color: 'blue',
 			border: '1px solid #f00'
 		},
-		//The 'events' property passes the object to Element:addEvents.
+		// the 'events' property passes the object to Element:addEvents.
 		events: {
 			click: function(){ alert('click'); },
 			mouseover: function(){ this.addClass('over') }